heyikan/DIRECTX-10/[5] DEPTH TEST CUBE/README.md

 }

 ```
+* Well not really once you look at it, we add the 8 key vertices to the vertex buffer exactly as before.
+Then we map the index buffer in exactly the same way as the vertex buffer and start filling it with the indexes of vertices in the vertex buffer.
+So for the front face we’re telling it, draw the front bottom left vertex, then the front top left vertex, then the front bottom right and finally the front top right.
+Now whats the 0xffffffff mean?
+Well that indicates that a new line list or triangle list must be started at that point, It does the same job as calling a draw call for each face without any of the overhead.

+* So lets do some basic maths on what we saved by using indexing rather than the standard vertex buffer method.
+We had a vertex buffer filled with 24 vertices (each vertex weighing in at 224bits) so the vertex buffer 672bytes large.
+In the second case the vertex buffer is 224bytes, and we have an index buffer with 29 32bit ints (116bytes) so a total of: 340bytes.
+That’s nearly 50% reduction in memory used, not to mention we are only using a single draw call compared to 4 draw calls when using just a vertex buffer.

 * So how do we create the index buffer?
 Well in DX10 all buffers are the same so we create an index buffer the in the same manner we created a vertex buffer with a few minor changes: